Saaeroos/tic-tac-tow/README.md

+# tic tac tow
-This project was part of studing the MERN-stack in Restart Network.
+This project was done follwing a tutorial during the guide periode in Restart Network

+### Technologies Used build this project:
+* React

+### This project was deployed using:
+* firebase.

-link below:
+### link for deployed app below:
 https://tic-tac-tow-c116e.firebaseapp.com/